redBorder/redborder-documentation/docs/documentation/manager/resources/ch12_syslog_incidents_logs.md

 - **user-name**: name of the user
 - **user-email**: email of the user

-Example of syslog message with a `incident-basic-info` and a `user-basic-info` structured data on it:
+Example of `user-basic-info` structured data:
 ```
 [user-basic-info@39483 user-login="john" user-name="John Smith" user-email="johnsmith123@redborder.com"]
 ```